This page is current as of 1 October 2017.

 - the financial circumstance of the applicants in so far as they may significantly limit the person's capacity to meet the person's obligations in providing an education and care service in accordance with the National Law

 - any other circumstances the Regulatory Authority may consider relevant to the assessment of fitness and propriety of an applicant to be involved in the provision of an education and care.
 In Victoria, this includes the assessment of written responses to scenario questions and referees’ assessments of each person who will be involved with the management or control of the education and care service.
 This is to evaluate a person’s competence and experience relative to the duties and responsibilities of an approved provider or person with management or control.
-This includes whether a person possesses the necessary skills, knowledge, expertise and soundness of judgment to undertake and fulfil their roles.
+This includes whether a person possesses the necessary skills, knowledge, expertise and soundness of judgement to undertake and fulfil their roles.

 Information and Assessment session